Ron-Hadad/Coalition-Race/README.md

 After running the simulation, the results will be stored in an output file inside the tests directory.

 ## Dependencies
-This project has no external dependencies beyond a standard C++ environment.
+This project has no external dependencies beyond a standard C++ linux environment.

 Feel free to reach out for any feedback, questions or issues related to running the simulation.
 Happy racing!